tnichols217/notes/APArt/Sustained Investigation.md

 I investigate the development of my emotions on the instruments I play; how I view life, entertainment, and hard work; and the duality of hatred and enjoyment as I myself develop.

-How has my view on instruments changed as I learn and mature? as a child instruments overwhelmed me : their complexity, largeness, and sensitivity truly discouraged me from approaching them.
+How has my view on instruments changed as I learn and mature?
+As a child instruments overwhelmed me: their complexity, largeness, and sensitivity truly discouraged me from approaching them.
 Now, the very same instruments hold a sentimental and enjoyable role in my life, a reward, instead of a punishment.
 I investigated how my emotions changed over time; how it has affected how I view life, entertainment, and hard work; and the duality of hatred and enjoyment.

 ## How your sustained investigation shows evidence of practice, experimentation, and revision guided by your questions (600 characters)